andrelucas/akceph-build/README.md

 For **standard builds**, do `./build-ceph -s TAG -- -D`.
 This will clone Ceph, set up the environment, run `make_debs.sh` and build Debian packages.

+### Source changes and Debian builds

+The Debian build process for `-D` builds, involving `make-debs.sh`, means that you can't just change the source tree without committing and expect the change to be reflected in the build. `make-debs.sh` uses `git archive` to essentially copy the source tree to the release directory, and this will ignore working copy changes that aren't committed.

 ### <a name='WarningforDebianbuilds'></a>Warning for Debian builds

 Note that anything involving `-D` or `-d` (Debian builds) will *trash*